vechain/vechain-indexer/README.md

 When testing is complete, or when a DNS switch has migrated traffic from one environment to the other, the dead environment can be safely torn down until needed again.
 To do this, run the [Cluster Destroy](https://github.com/vechain/veworld-indexer/actions/workflows/destroy-environment.yml) workflow, and select the appropriate environment when prompted.

 Further details on the CICD process can be found [here](https://vechainfoundation-my.sharepoint.com/:w:/g/personal/dougal_rea_vechain_org/EcuW_jUEDh5PhS8jzH5PJ0EBw9pY8EqSd5IWKCJIG8rGVQ?e=i0Pa0N)

+### Terraform
+The infrastructure for the VeWorld Indexer is managed by two terrafrom projects, `terraform/api` and `terraform/vpc`.
+Any infrastructure which needs to exist permanently (for example the hosted zone and DNS records for the internal domains) are defined in `vpc`, while any environment-specific infrastructure, such as ECS services, load balancers, IAM roles etc are defined in `api`.